-Evidence of compliance may include, but is not limited to, the following: IPC policies and procedures are made available to Staff and volunteers As demonstrated by one or more of: Auditor conversations with Staff Electronic or printed access to policies and procedures IPC policies and procedures are made available to Clients and their legal representatives As demonstrated Client handbook Chemic and their legal representatives by one or more of: Admission package more or.
-Client / family Council minutes IPC signage in common areas (e.g. hand washing) IPC policies and procedures are made available to visitors As demonstrated by one or IPC signage in common areas (e.g. hand washing) more of: Printed materials (brochures, leaflets) in public areas
+Evidence of compliance may include, but is not lim ited to, the follo wing: IPC policies and procedures are made available to Staff and volunteers As demonstrated by one or more of: Auditor conversations with Staff Electronic or printed access to policies and procedures IPC policies and procedures are made available to Clients and their legal representatives As demonstrated Client handbook by one or Admission package more of: Client / family Council minutes IPC signage in common areas (e.g. hand washing) IPC policies and procedures are made available to visitors As demonstrated by one or more of: IPC signage in common areas (e.g. hand washing) Printed materials (brochures, leaflets) in public areas